rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ([#3059](https://github.com/mozilla/rust/issues/3059)) There is general consensus that floating point literals are too long; `1.0f` will likely become sugar for `1.0f32`.
 This is purely a backwards-compatible change.
 Alternately, we may extend integer literal inference to floats ([#3059](https://github.com/mozilla/rust/issues/3059))

-### Capitalization

-([#3060](https://github.com/mozilla/rust/issues/3060)) Some Rust projects are beginning to capitalize types.
-We will need to come to a consensus on the house style.

 ## OO-system changes

 ### Extend interfaces to full traits